HassanSherwani/Predicting-customers-demand_API_Flask/README.md

-# Product_Purchase_Frequency
+# Predicting customers' demand at an individual level
-A small project to find how often a certain product is sold.<br>
+A project to find how often a certain product is sold and how could we predict customers' demand for product according to their purchasing trends.<br>

 # Modules